dcsil/B2ST-App/README.md

 ### CI

-We use Github Actions for our repo's CI, the setup can be found in /.github/workflows
+We use Github Actions for our repo's CI, the setup can be found in `./github/workflows`

+## Test

+Run `sh script/root` and follow instructions.
+We are using Jest for testing our Javascript based app.

+The tests are in:
+    - `./server/tests` for backend tests
+    - `./client/src/tests` for frontend tests

 ### Other Details